Hungarian Revolution of 1956: Soviet invasion

 Between 4 and 9 November, the Hungarian Army put up sporadic and disorganised resistance, with Zhukov reporting the disarming of twelve divisions, two armoured regiments and the entire Hungarian Air Force.
 Hungarian fighters continued their most formidable resistance in various districts of Budapest (most famously the Battle of the Corvin Passage), in and around the city of Pécs in the Mecsek Mountains, and in the industrial centre of Dunaújváros (then called Sztálinváros).
 There were ten to fifteen thousand resistance fighters fighting in Budapest, with the heaviest fighting occurring in the working-class stronghold of Csepel on the Danube River.
 Although some very senior officers were openly pro-Soviet, rank-and-file soldiers were overwhelmingly loyal to the revolution and either fought the invasion or deserted.
 The UN reported that there were no recorded incidents of Hungarian Army units fighting for the Soviets.

-At 05:20 on 4 November, Imre Nagy broadcast his final plea to the nation and the world, announcing that Soviet forces were attacking Budapest and that the government was remaining at its post.
+At 05:20 on 4 November, Nagy broadcast his final plea to the nation and the world, announcing that Soviet forces were attacking Budapest and that the government was remaining at its post.
 The radio station, Free Kossuth Rádió, stopped broadcasting at 08:07.
 An emergency Cabinet meeting was held in the Parliament but was attended by only three ministers.
 As Soviet troops arrived to occupy the building, a negotiated evacuation ensued, leaving Minister of State István Bibó as the last representative of the National Government remaining at his post.
 He wrote For Freedom and Truth, a stirring proclamation to the nation and the world.

-At 06:00, 4 November, in the town of Szolnok, János Kádár proclaimed the "Hungarian Revolutionary Worker-Peasant Government".
+At 06:00, 4 November, in the town of Szolnok, Kádár proclaimed the "Hungarian Revolutionary Worker-Peasant Government".
 His statement declared: "We must put an end to the excesses of the counter-revolutionary elements.
 The hour for action has sounded.
 We are going to defend the interest of the workers and peasants and the achievements of the people's democracy."

 Later that evening, Kádár called upon "the faithful fighters of the true cause of socialism" to come out of hiding and take up arms.
 But Hungarian support did not materialise, and fighting did not take the form of a civil war, but rather, in the words of a United Nations report, that of "a well-equipped foreign army crushing by overwhelming force a national movement and eliminating the Government".